 Students of disciplines such as communications, marketing, architecture, law, and international business will find internships in Valencia working with both Spanish and international companies.
 Ideally, candidates will be conversational or fluent in the Spanish language, as this is the language of business and commerce throughout the country.
 But if Spanish is not your specialty just yet, then completing an internship in Valencia will be your chance to improve your Spanish skills (after all it is the third most commonly spoken language in the world).

-A variety of other internship placements can be found with non profit organizations, in the tourism and hospitality industry, or in the arts.
+A variety of other internship placements can be found with non profit organizations, in the tourism and hospitality industries, or in the arts.
 Internships in Valencia are most common during the summer term and tend to last for an average of three months.
 Long-term internship opportunities are also available in the fall and spring, lasting up to six months and also occasionally leading to full time employment.

 Life in Valencia